Prateek07-Kumar/End-to-End-Yelp-Business-Reviews-Analysis-Project/README.md

   - Implement machine learning for review classification
   - Create visualization dashboards
   - Add a business recommendation engine based on sentiment and ratings
+  - Perform competitive analysis by category and location